Sweatshirts inspired by school shootings called 'tasteless' and 'disgusting'

 "Sometimes life can be painfully ironic.
 Like the irony of dying violently in a place you consider to be a safe, controlled environment, like school," he wrote.
 "We are reminded all the time of life's fragility, shortness, and unpredictability yet we are also reminded of its infinite potential.
 It is this push and pull that creates the circular motion that is the cycle of life.
 Nirvana is the goal we hope to reach through meditation and healthy practices that counter our destructive baits.
 Samsara is the cycle we must transcend to reach Nirvana."

-Owens continued to explain that he and Catorze were trying to make a bold statement with the collection: "We wanted to make a comment on gun violence and the type of gun violence that needs preventative attention and what its origins are, while also empowering the survivors of tragedy through storytelling in the clothes.
+Owens explained to TODAY Style via email that he and Catorze were trying to make a bold statement with the collection: "We wanted to make a comment on gun violence and the type of gun violence that needs preventative attention and what its origins are, while also empowering the survivors of tragedy through storytelling in the clothes.

 "Also built into the device is the fact that our image as young, black males has not been traditionally awarded credit for introducing avant-garde ideas.
 So many people have assumed our message to be lazy just because of what they’ve been taught about black men.
 These hoodies were made with all of these intentions in mind, and to explore all of these societal issues.
 Not just the surface layer of gun violence in schools but also the different ways that we relate to each other and the dated ideas that still shape the assumptions we make about each other," he wrote.